 2) A static C# function in the project builds the game for Windows and MacOS

 3) A Python script zips and uploads the completed build to Google Drive

-You can download the latest demo build from our itch page here
+You can download the latest demo build from game our Steam page here